The Real Cost of Stress: Not Knowing Could be Killing You!

 The body stores these as visceral fat or fat around the organs (coats the liver, kidneys, etc.) and this produces all kinds of molecules.
 One of these molecules is cytokines.

-Visceral fat cells make cytokines (IK6 – interleukin 6) which is fuel for inflammatory diseases like autoimmune disorders, kidney disease, dementia, and Alzheimer’s.
+Visceral fat cells make cytokines (IK6 – interleukin 6) which is fuel for inflammatory diseases such as autoimmune disorders, kidney disease, dementia, and Alzheimer’s.

 Visceral fat also produces hormones and neurotransmitters and works with insulin to let the sugar and fat into the cells, but cannot let it out (one-way pathway).